Web Application Development

 How can you organize your ideas at this stage of product development?
 Here at Apptension, when working with clients who try to refine their product vision, we usually rely on mind maps or apps like Milanote.

 Before your team starts working on bringing your idea to life, it’s essential to organize a project kick-off meeting.
-During this meeting (it could be a video call), every team member should get a chance to meet people involved in the project (other team members, stakeholders) and learn about their roles in the project.
+During this meeting (it could be a video call), every team member (not only developers, but designers, QA engineers, project managers, etc.) should get a chance to meet people involved in the project (other team members, stakeholders) and learn about their roles in the web app development project.

 The kick-off meeting could be followed by a discovery phase—we always recommend it to our clients.
 The discovery phase is the period during which you and your team can: